 After setting up a joint stock company in Norway, here are the main taxes to consider:

-• – the withholding tax on dividends is 25%.
+- the confining tax on dividends which is charged with 25%.

-Should you need assistance in launching a joint stock enterprise in Norway, please contact us.
+If you need assistance in launching a joint stock enterprise in Norway, do not hesitate to contact us.